Online Importance Sampling for Stochastic Gradient Optimization: Related work

 \paragraph{Importance sampling.}

-Sampling data points proportionally to the norm of the gradient is regarded as the optimal choice in optimization. \citet{bordes2005fast} developed an online algorithm (LASVM) that uses importance sampling to train kernelized support vector machines. \Citet{zhaoa2015stochastic,needell2014stochastic,wang2017accelerating,alain2015variance} proved that importance sampling proportional to the gradient norm is the optimal sampling strategy. \newtext{However, even with this optimal strategy, the resulting estimation is not error-free as multiple parameters derivatives are estimated simultaneously}.
-Nevertheless, this approach represents a practical trade-off that provides a good compromise in terms of optimization quality across all dimensions simultaneously.
+Importance sampling serves as a mechanism for error reduction in mini-batch gradient estimation.
+Each data point is assigned a probability to be selected in each mini-batch, making some data more likely to be chosen than others. \citet{bordes2005fast} developed an online algorithm (LASVM) which uses importance sampling to train kernelized support vector machines.
+Several studies have shown that importance sampling proportional to the gradient norm is the optimal sampling strategy \citep{zhaoa2015stochastic,needell2014stochastic,wang2017accelerating,alain2015variance}. \citet{Hanchi2022Stochastic} recently proposed deriving an importance sampling metric from the gradient norm of each data point, demonstrating favorable convergence properties and provable improvements under certain convexity conditions.

-In practice, estimating the gradient for each data point can be computationally intensive.
-This has prompted the search for more efficient sampling strategies that can approximate the gradient norm without incurring excessive computational costs.
-Ideally, such alternative strategies should mimic the gradient norm's behavior while remaining computationally lightweight, thus contributing to the scalability and practicality of machine learning algorithms \citet{katharopoulos2018dlis}. \Citet{loshchilov2015online} proposed to use a ranking data based on their respective loss.
-This rank is then use to create an importance sampling strategy giving more importance to data with high rank (high loss). \Citet{katharopoulos2017biased} proposed to importance sample the loss function. \newtext{\citet{dong2021one} proposed a re-sampling based algorithm to reduce the number of backpropagation computation.
-A sub-selection of data is performed based on the loss.
-Similarly, \citet{zhang2023adaselection} proposed to use a re-sampling based on multiple heuristics to reduce the number of backward propagations and focus on more contributing data.} \Citet{katharopoulos2018dlis} proposed an upper bound to the gradient norm that can be used as an importance function. \newtext{They proposed to re-sample data based on importance computed on the last layer.
-All the re-sampling method reduce the number of unnecessary backward propagation but still suffer from forward computation.}
+Estimating the gradient for each data point can be computationally intensive.
+Thus, the search for more efficient sampling strategies has led to the exploration of efficient approximations of the gradient norm.
+Methods proposed by \citet{loshchilov2015online} rank data based on their loss and derive an importance sampling strategy assigning higher importance to data with higher loss. \citet{katharopoulos2017biased} proposed importance sampling the loss function.
+Additionally, \citet{dong2021one} proposed a resampling-based algorithm to reduce the number of backpropagation computations, selecting a subset of data based on the loss.
+Similarly, \citet{zhang2023adaselection} proposed resampling based on multiple heuristics to reduce the number of backward propagations and focus on more influential data. \citet{katharopoulos2018dlis} introduced an upper bound to the gradient norm that can be used as an importance function, suggesting re-sampling data based on importance computed at the last layer.
+These resampling methods reduce unnecessary backward propagations but still require forward computation for each data point.

-We propose an efficient algorithm and an importance function which when used for importance or adaptive sampling, shows significant improvements.